Serbian dinar: First modern Serbian dinar (1868–1920)

 After the last Ottoman garrisons were withdrawn in 1867, Serbia was faced with multiple currencies in circulation.
 Thus, the prince Mihailo Obrenović ordered a national currency be minted.

 The first bronze coins were introduced in 1868, followed by silver in 1875 and gold in 1879.
 The first banknotes were issued in 1876.
 Between 1873 and 1894, the dinar was pegged at par to the French franc.
-The Kingdom of Serbia also joined the Latin Monetary Union.
+The Kingdom of Serbia also joined the Latin Monetary Union and adhered to a bimetallic standard up until 1914.
+Attempts to put the Serbian dinar solely onto the gold standard were hampered by widening budget deficits, significant government foreign debt and poor gold reserves.

 In 1920, the Serbian dinar was replaced at par by the Yugoslav dinar, with the Yugoslav krone also circulating together.